 For a complete description of the Nominations Review Committee mandate and specific assignments, refer to the Nominations Review Committee Terms of Reference (PDF).

 Council Member Nominations

-During AIBC Council Elections, all of the nominees will be listed in alphabetical order on the Council Nominees webpage.
+On or about March 24, 2020, all of the nominees will be listed in random order on the Council Nominees webpage.
 Those endorsed by the AIBC Nominations Review Committee will be noted with an asterisk (“*”).

 AIBC Council Nominee Frequently Asked Questions

 I don't have a lot of experience in governance – is training provided?